nodebox/emrg.be/README.md

 ---------------
 Each page has a header at the top, called the "front matter".
 It contains page metadata, such as the title and layout.
 The layout is a file (in the _layouts directory) that contains the "wrapper" around the content.

-Content is written in [Markdown][].
+Content is written in [Markdown](http://daringfireball.net/projects/markdown/).
 If you want to use HTML, you can: just remember that Markdown tags do not work inside of HTML tags.

     ---